Foundation Board of Directors

 Craig received his Bachelor of Science degree in public administration from Slippery Rock University in 1986.
 During his time as an SRU student, he was awarded the American Legion Leadership Scholarship, was Brother of the Year in his fraternity and was on the Dean’s List for academic excellence.
 He is a Distinguished Military Graduate.
 Craig was selected by the University as the recipient of the 2021 SRU Distinguished Alumni award.

 In addition to serving on the Slippery Rock University Foundation Board since 2016, Craig has been heavily involved in community leadership roles and volunteer work with several organizations such as Big Brothers Big Sisters, American Corporate Partners (ACP), the Marine Corps Scholarship Foundation and the Knights of Columbus.
 In addition, he has served as a CEO Mentor to founder and start-up CEOs and as a member of the board of HelpHopeLive, a non-profit organization.
 Craig and his wife Cindy are the parents of two children, Alex and Madison Fraser.
 Craig and his family reside in New Hope in eastern Pennsylvania.
 Craig currently serves on the Governance Committee.
-Craig and Cindy are recognized at the Amethyst level of the Lifetime Giving Society.
+Craig and Cindy are recognized at the Aquamarine level of the Lifetime Giving Society.

 Craig received his Bachelor of Science degree in public administration from Slippery Rock University in 1986.
 During his time as an SRU student, he was awarded the American Legion Leadership Scholarship, was Brother of the Year in his fraternity and was on the Dean’s List for academic excellence.
 He is a Distinguished Military Graduate.
 Craig was selected by the University as the recipient of the 2021 SRU Distinguished Alumni award.

 In addition to serving on the Slippery Rock University Foundation Board since 2016, Craig has been heavily involved in community leadership roles and volunteer work with several organizations such as Big Brothers Big Sisters, American Corporate Partners (ACP), the Marine Corps Scholarship Foundation and the Knights of Columbus.
 In addition, he has served as a CEO Mentor to founder and start-up CEOs and as a member of the board of HelpHopeLive, a non-profit organization.
 Craig and his wife Cindy are the parents of two children, Alex and Madison Fraser.
 Craig and his family reside in New Hope in eastern Pennsylvania.
 Craig currently serves on the Governance Committee.
-Craig and Cindy are recognized at the Amethyst level of the Lifetime Giving Society.
+Craig and Cindy are recognized at the Aquamarine level of the Lifetime Giving Society.

 Daniel Ginsberg ’87